kelly/OrthoRoute/README.md

 Total nodes: 500 × 500 × 32 = **8,000,000 nodes**
 Edges: ~8M nodes × 6 neighbors = **~48 million edges**

-This is a _very_ large graph, within an order of magnitude of the largest FPGAs available.

 #### Memory requirements: